Lad culture: In popular culture

 Lad culture did not emerge organically as with earlier British male sub-cultures such as the mods of the 1960s; rather it was a media creation.
 The term "new lad" was first coined - as a response to then popular concept of the new man - by journalist Sean O'Hagan in a 1993 article in the magazine Arena.
-The concept was developed and sustained across a diverse range of media: there was a literary component - lad lit; it was closely associated with the musical style brit pop and with certain television shows and stand-up comedians; a number of glossy, violent films in the later 1990s were also popularly linked to lad culture.
-Most important in shaping and popularising lad culture, though, was the lad mag a new style of lifestyle magazine for young, heterosexual men that became suddenly popular in the mid-1990s.
+The concept was developed and sustained across a diverse range of media: there was a literary component - lad lit; it was closely associated with the musical style Britpop and with certain television shows and stand-up comedians; a number of glossy, violent films in the later 1990s were also popularly linked to lad culture.
+Most important in shaping and popularising lad culture, though, was the lad mag, a new style of lifestyle magazine for young, heterosexual men that became suddenly popular in the mid-1990s.

 Lad mags

 Lad mags included Maxim, FHM and Loaded.